December 2025, In the Loop

 Sustainability risk – Portfolios that seek to promote environmental and/or social characteristics may not or only partially succeed in doing so.

-Additional Disclaimers: Actual outcomes may differ materially from any forward-looking statements made.
-The statements made are as of 15 October 2025, are those of the author, are subject to change, and T. Rowe Price assumes no duty to and does not undertake to update forward-looking statements.
+Actual outcomes may differ materially from any forward-looking statements made.
+The statements made are as of December 2025, are those of the author, and are subject to change, and T. Rowe Price assumes no duty to and does not undertake to update forward-looking statements.
 Other T. Rowe Price associates may have different views.
-The specific securities identified and described are for informational purposes only and do not represent recommendations.

 Important Information